 Learn More about Ceiling Fan Installation

-To learn more about the process of installing a new ceiling fan, problems you might run into by doing it yourself, or how to compare ceiling fan installation cost estimates from various contractors, view some of the links below.
+To learn more about the process of installing an updated ceiling fan, obstacles you could potentially run into, or how to obtain ceiling fan installation cost estimates from various contractors, view some of the links below.

-One Project Closer- Step by step instructions on how to install a ceiling fan mount bracket and electrical box.
+One Project Closer-Instructions on how to install a ceiling fan mount bracket and electrical box.
 They outline how to install a ceiling fan box between joists and what tools you will need for the installation.

 SF Gate – Hanging a heavy ceiling fan while on a ladder is not easy, but SF Gate shows you how to wire a ceiling fan quickly and easily.